zbalkan/osq-ext-bin/README.md

 Windows OS provides more than one method for a file to get deleted.
 In order to self-delete, malwares like Zero-Access use another trick that would help them evade such monitoring of delete files.
 This method requires that the DeleteFile member of file's FILE_DISPOSITION_INFORMATION be set to TRUE with SetFileInformationByHandle() API.

-The test-tools folder contains filedeletetest.exe which demonstrates this scenario by first creating a file C:\test\mytest.bat and then deleting it via method described above.
+The test-tools folder contains [filedeletetest] (https://github.com/eclecticiq/osq-ext-bin/tree/master/test-tools/file_delete_test_tool) tool  which demonstrates this scenario by first creating a file C:\test\mytest.bat and then deleting it via method described above.
 The sample output of the win_file_events table would look something like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~